Simatwa/y2mate-api/README.md

 ### `cf_clearance` extraction process.

-i.
-Install **Http Tracker** Chrome extension using [this link](https://chromewebstore.google.com/detail/http-tracker/fklakbbaaknbgcedidhblbnhclijnhbi).
+1. Install **Http Tracker** Chrome extension using [this link](https://chromewebstore.google.com/detail/http-tracker/fklakbbaaknbgcedidhblbnhclijnhbi).
-i.
-Using **Chrome Browswer**, navigate to y2mate.com and pass the bot verification stage. ii.
-Start the *Http Tracker* extension. iii.
-On the search section of y2mate.com, key-in anything and press <kbd>enter</kbd>
+2. Using **Chrome Browswer**, navigate to y2mate.com and pass the bot verification stage.
+3. Start the *Http Tracker* extension.
+4. On the search section of y2mate.com, key-in anything and press <kbd>enter</kbd>
-iv.
-Return to the Http Tracker window and look for any of the recent urls containing `*y2mate.com*` and click it.
+5. Return to the Http Tracker window and look for any of the recent urls containing `*y2mate.com*` and click it.
-v.
-Navigate down to the coookies section and copy the value of key `cf_clearance`.
+6. Navigate down to the coookies section and copy the value of key `cf_clearance`.
 In the proceeding guides I will be referring to this value as **CF-CLEARANCE**

 ![CF-CLEARANCE highlighted](https://github.com/Simatwa/y2mate-api/blob/main/assets/cf_clearance_highlighted.png?raw=true)